-This page provides information about working with read replicas.
-For information about how to configure a read replica, see Creating Read Replicas.
+For information about how to configure a read replica, see Creating read replicas.

-Read replicas are Cloud SQL instances that replicate from a Cloud SQL master instance.
+Read replicas are Cloud SQL instances that replicate from a Cloud SQL primary instance.
+Read replicas are read-only.
+You cannot write to them.
+You use a replica to offload read requests anc analytics traffic from the primary.